Jul 25, 2021

 Making a demo reel is as much an art form as shooting a video or directing a film.
-Demos don’t just show what you’ve worked on, so much as they highlight the quality of your work.
+That's because a demo reel doesn’t just show what you’ve worked on, so much as it highlights the quality of your work.

 But what about editors?
 Where does an editor start for showing off their work in a way that features post-production?
 How do you present your editing demo reel to prospective clients?